 IQS is engaged in the personal, academic and professional education of people, both ethically and comprehensively, on the basis of social commitment.
 Owing to its scientific tradition, IQS provides a practical and rigorous education.
 IQS has a strong relationship and association with science and business/industry.
 This provides great flexibility, dynamism and constant evolution through innovation and adaptation to academic, business and social reality.
 Being an IQS student means much more than following a syllabus, because the driving force of IQS is Excellence.
 This is inseparable from the effort, discipline and scientific rigor that will enable you to grow as a Person.

 Students take classes at IQS, one of the two Jesuit universities in Barcelona.
-Their academic program begins with a three week Spanish language course.
 During the semester, IQS has a variety of Business courses in which students can enroll.
 Students must be academically engaged four days a week.
 Students will take three courses, three credits each, in addition to taking a three credit internship, for a total of fifteen credits.

 Students will be placed in fully furnished apartments a short distance from the IQS campus.
 Students may request one roommate following their approval to study abroad.

 The International Relations Office at IQS assigns a mentor for all foreign students.
 The mentor is an IQS student who offers to the newcomer his/her support.
 All foreign students can ask the mentor all doubts and questions they have, before coming and once they are in Barcelona.
 Usually, mentors receive new students in the airport and they go with the international student to their new accommodations.
 Mentors are the guides for new students.
 They will help their foreign mates in everything they are able about IQS, public transport in Barcelona, nice places to visit, etc.